aiven/aiven-docs/docs/products/caching/howto/estimate-max-number-of-connections.md

 title: Estimate maximum number of connection
 ---

-The number of simultaneous connections for Aiven for Caching depends on the total available memory on the server.
+The number of simultaneous connections for Aiven for Caching® depends on the total available memory on the server.

 You can use the following to estimate: